jdes33/bright_net_intern_experience/README.md

 # Bright Network Technology Internship Experience
 This work is for the Google software development challenge.
 The idea of the project is to create a simplified command line version of youtube.
 I was provided with a bunch of tests and hence worked in a TDD fashion.
-I completed the work using Python and was able to pass all 71 tests.
+I completed the work using Python (version 3) and was able to pass all 71 tests.

 # Summary of features
 ## Part 1